Military recruit training: U.S. Army

 In Phase II (also known as "White Phase") soldiers begin actually firing weapons, starting with the rifle or carbine (M4A1).
 Other weapons the recruit becomes familiarized with include various grenades (such as the M67 fragmentation grenade) and grenade launchers (such as the M203).
 Recruits are then familiarized with the bayonet, anti-tank/armor weaponry and other heavy weapons.
 The course also includes an obstacle course which the soldiers are expected to negotiate in a certain amount of time.
 Additionally, Phase II includes continual, intense PT, along with drill and ceremony training.
 At the conclusion of Phase II, Soldiers are to demonstrate proficiency with the various weaponry with which they trained.

 Phase III or "Blue Phase," is the culmination and the most challenging of all the training phases.
 A final PT test is administered during the first week.
 Recruits who fail are frequently retested, often up until the morning of their cycle's graduation.
 If they do not pass, then they are recycled to another platoon that is in an earlier phase of the training cycle until they meet the fitness standards.
 The final PT Test is the Army Physical Fitness Test (APFT).
-Usually, a soldier needs to score at least 60 points in each APFT category (pushups, sit-ups, and 2 mile run) to pass, but in Basic Combat Training, only 50 points are required; the soldier will nevertheless take another APFT with a 60-point requirement at AIT.
+Usually, a soldier needs to score at least 60 points in each APFT category (pushups, planks, and 2 mile run) to pass, but in Basic Combat Training, only 50 points are required; the soldier will nevertheless take another APFT with a 60-point requirement at AIT.
 During Blue Phase, the recruits move on to such longer and more intensive "bivouac" and FTX (Field Training Exercises) as nighttime combat operations.
 Drill sergeants will make much of this an adversarial process by working against the recruits in many of the night operations and trying to foil plans, etc.